yassinech-99/restconf_flask_app/README.md

 # restconf_flask_app
 Restconf-Flask is a simple web application that utilizes the Restconf API to retrieve information from the Cisco IOS XE datastore.
 This app allows you to explore and manage your devices using the provided features.

-Restconf-Flask is a simple web application that utilizes the Restconf API to retrieve information from the Cisco IOS XE datastore.
-This app allows you to explore and manage your devices using the provided features.

 ## Features

 ### Add Devices Tab